 Labuan New Tax Rate 3% Legislation

 Labuan Substance Requirement for License Entities and Special Entities Legislation

-CP TRUST is now part of TRICOR, we are now able to serve you the full range of services as follows to manage the needs to comply with the new tax changes:
+TRICOR’s ‘one Labuan Platform’ set up to serve you with the convenience of ‘one-stop solution’ offering the full range of Labuan services as follows to manage the needs to comply with the new tax changes:

-To register a new Labuan entity, please send us your inquiry form or email us at firstname.lastname@example.org for an appointment!
+To register a new Labuan entity, please send us your inquiry form or email us at Tricor.firstname.lastname@example.org or call us at +603-27839191 (Labuan Division) for an appointment!

 Labuan Blockchain and Crypto